 Your MPWC bill will indicate whether your current bill was estimated or based on actual usage.
-Bills may be estimated for a number of reasons, for example, the remote device on the outside of your property does not appear to be communicating with your meter, or the meter was not accessible on the day the meter reader visited your property.
+Bills may be estimated for a number of reasons, for example, if you have not yet had a radio meter installed, our meter readers may still be reading the remote device on the outside of your property and it may not be communicating with your meter, or the meter was not accessible on the day the meter reader visited your property.

 Please review your bill carefully.
 If your reading was estimated, the letter “E” will appear on your bill next to your meter reading.

 Our Billing Professionals will estimate your bill based on prior usage for one (1) quarter.
 If we’ve been unable to read and inspect your meter after two (2) or more consecutive quarters, you will receive a higher-than-usual estimate on your water bill to accommodate the possibility of a malfunctioning meter.
 Please note that the MPWC owns and maintains your water meter, and that state law requires that you allow us access to the meter for readings and occasional inspections, and that you take precautions to protect your meter.